-We need affordable housing in all neighborhoods, but bringing affordable housing to this neighborhood is particularly important, as it would help make it more economically and racially diverse.
-While residents in most other major City-led rezoning areas are at least 80%
+The city desperately needs more affordable housing and policies that will reverse and repair our history of racial discrimination.
+Every neighborhood must contribute to the city's affordable housing development, but bringing affordable housing to this neighborhood is particularly important, as it would help make it more economically and racially diverse.